sporniket/ximera-xmr1020-mainboard-by-sporniket/README.md

 This inspiration can be seen with the use of the Motorola Multi Function Peripheral MC68901 chip, the "Mega Bus extension port" that was inside the "Mega ST" variant, and a connector to plug an adaptor to use cartridges made for those computers.

+> Motorola was the name of the chip manufacturer at that time.
+At time of writing (2025), the known IP holder of those obsolete chips is [NXP Semiconductors](https://www.nxp.com/).

 ### Licence